On existence of minimizers for weighted $L^p$-Hardy inequalities on $C^{1,\gamma}$-domains with compact boundary: Introduction

-Our main tool of the present paper for proving the gap phenomenon is criticality theory for Equation \eqref{main_eq}.
-As it is done in \cite{Lamberti} for the case of $\al =0$, we first recall that if there is a spectral gap, then the operator $-\De_{\al,p}- H_{\al,p}(\Om)\gd_\Gw^{-(\ga+p)}\mathcal{I}_p$ is critical in $\Gw$ and therefore, it admits an Agmon ground state (Lemma \ref{lem-spectral-gap}).
-In the next step, we construct, with the help of the Agmon trick, suitable sub- and supersolutions of the corresponding Euler-Lagrange equation \eqref{main_eq}, in order to obtain the asymptotic behaviour of a minimizer near the boundary.
-To perform the Agmon trick in the weighted case ($\al \neq 0$), we first derive the basic tool, a chain rule \eqref{weak_eq} for $\Delta_{\al,p}$, in Lemma \ref{weak_lapl}.
-In view of \eqref{weak_eq}, one may anticipate using the powers of Green's function of $-\De_{\al,p}$ (or the powers of $\gd_\Gw$) to exploit the Agmon trick when the domain is bounded.
-But, this does not help as the Green's function of $-\De_{\al,p}$ (or the powers of $\gd_\Gw$) does not satisfy Hopf-type lemma.
-One of our crucial ideas is to realize that the powers of the Green function of $-\De_p$ in $\Gw$ is the right comparison functions for our purpose near $\partial \Gw$, see Lemma \ref{lem:sub_sup_per_Agmon2}.
+One of our crucial ideas is to realize that the powers of the Green function of $-\De_p$ in $\Gw$ are the right comparison functions for our purpose near $\partial \Gw$, see Lemma \ref{lem:sub_sup_per_Agmon2}.
 This realization comes from the identity \eqref{Eq:id} in Remark \ref{rem_Gr}.
 As the identity \eqref{Eq:id} shows, one needs to take care of the extra singular terms in this identity to successfully perform the Agmon trick in the weighted case.
-Additionally, for exterior domains, a standard analysis of the function $t \mapsto |t|^{p-2}t [(\al-N+1)+(1-t)(p-1)]$ on certain compact interval leads us to determine the appropriate power function of $|x|$ to apply the Agmon trick near infinity, see Lemma \ref{lem:agmon_subsup_inf}.
-Finally, in order to compare the Agmon ground state and these sub- and supersolutions, we derive the weak comparison results in Lemma \ref{lem:comparison} and Lemma \ref{lem:comparison1} which extend the weak comparison results of \cite{Itai} to the weighted case.
-Certain estimates of the integral of some powers of distance function near the boundary play a crucial role in extending these results to the weighted case.
+Additionally, for exterior domains, a standard analysis of the function $t \mapsto |t|^{p-2}t [(\al-N+1)+(1-t)(p-1)]$ on a certain compact interval leads us to determine the appropriate power function of $|x|$ to apply the Agmon trick near infinity, see Lemma \ref{lem:agmon_subsup_inf}.
+Finally, in order to compare the Agmon ground state and these sub- and supersolutions, we derive the weak comparison results in Lemma \ref{lem:comparison} and Lemma \ref{lem:comparison1}, which extend the weak comparison results of \cite{Itai} to the weighted case.
+Certain estimates of the integral of some powers of the distance function near the boundary play a crucial role in extending these results to the weighted case.

-In the following table, we summarize the spectral gap phenomenon as a function of the boundedness of $\Gw$ and the values of $\al+p$.
-We use the notation ${\Gamma_{\al,p}(\Om) \gneq 0}$ for cases in which we give examples of domains with and without a positive spectral gap.
+{In Table \ref{table1}, we summarize the spectral gap phenomenon as a function of the boundedness of $\Gw$ and the values of $\al+p$.
+We use the notation ${\Gamma_{\al,p}(\Om) \gneq 0}$ for cases in which we give examples of domains with and without a positive spectral gap.}

 Throughout the paper, we use the following notation and conventions. \begin{itemize} \item For $R> 0$, we denote by $B_R\subset \R^N$ the open ball of radius $R$ centered at $0$, and let $B_R^c=\R^N \setminus \overline{B_R}$. \item For $r >0$, we set $\Om_r \!:=\!\{x\in \Om: 0<\delta_{\Om}(x)<r\}$, $\Om^r:=\{x\in \Om: \delta_{\Om}(x)>r\}$, and